 This recipe is so easy to whip up.
 It is vegan, however, if you’d like to try a cheesy version, try my Garlic Scape Pesto.

 I typically make multiple jars of pesto, in small batches, and freeze it to enjoy throughout the many months scapes are no longer in season.
-It can be used like any other pesto but my personal favorites include using it on pizza, crostini, stirred into soups, on pasta or in this Creamy Farro with Asparagus and Peas recipe.
+It can be used like any other pesto but my personal favorites include using it on pizza, crostini, stirred into soups, on pasta or in creamy farro.

 Do you know where to find your most local farm or farmer’s market?
 If not, check out Local Harvest.
 It’s an excellent resource to find local food!